Let's get you here.

 Students whose first language is not English must submit either a TOEFL, IELTS score, or a certificate from ELS Language Centers in order to meet the minimum English proficiency requirement for admission to the Conservatory.

-International students who have completed at least two years of full-time academic study at an English-speaking college or university at the time of application may request an exemption from this requirement by submitting a formal request to the Associate Dean for Academic Affairs by the application submission deadline for their chosen program.
+International students who have completed at least two years of full-time academic study at an English-speaking college or university at the time of application may request an exemption from this requirement by submitting a formal request through their application.
 Please contact firstname.lastname@example.org with any questions.

 TOEFL (Test of English as a Foreign Language): school code of 4744